webhintio/hint/packages/hint/docs/user-guide/further-configuration/browser-context.md

 }
 ```

-By specifying this property, you are giving more context to the rules
+By specifying this property, you are giving more context to the hints
 allowing them to adapt their behavior.
-An example of a rule taking
+An example of a hint taking
-advantage of this property is [`highest-available-document-mode`](../rules/highest-available-document-mode.md).
+advantage of this property is [`highest-available-document-mode`](../hints/highest-available-document-mode.md).
-This rule will advice you to use `edge` mode if you need to support
+This hint will advice you to use `edge` mode if you need to support
 versions of IE prior IE10, or tell you to remove that tag or header
 it you only need IE11+ because document modes were removed at that
 version.